Forget the Myths: Millennials Really Are Buying Homes

 Student debt is viewed as the primary stumbling block to Millennial home ownership, while high credit card debt still plagues Generation X buyers (those in the age group just before Millennials) and younger baby boomers.

-Despite student debt levels, Millennials who have settled into careers have adopted savings routines that are intended to assure a comfortable financial future.
-As a general rule, they contribute regularly to 401k's and make other investments, based on findings from a survey commissioned by the Transamerica Center for Retirement Studies.
-They have taken a DIY approach to planning for retirement, according to the report.
-Many are using these retirement or general savings as down-payments for their first homes.
+Millennials who have settled into careers have adopted savings routines that are intended to assure a comfortable financial future.
+As a general rule, they contribute regularly to 401k's and make other investments, and have taken a DIY approach to planning for retirement, which they know looks different for them, according to the report.
+While older generations started saving for retirement around 40, most millennials started at the age 25 and are using these retirement or general savings as down-payments for their first homes.

 Technology vs. Expertise

 Despite their familiarity with and reliance on technology, Millennials are less prone than other age groups to adopt a do-it-yourself approach to looking for the right home.
-While it seems a bit surprising, only 40% of Millennial buyers said their first step was to search online listings, and only 43% ranked virtual tours as very useful.
-Percentages for other age groups surveyed were higher in both cases.
+While all generations now say their first step is to search online listings, millennials are the group most likely to find their homes online.
+However surprisingly, only 39% ranked virtual tours as very useful compared to the percentages for other age groups surveyed, who all rated it higher.

-What does this mean for Litchfield Beach home sellers, buyers and real estate agents today?
+What does this mean for home sellers, buyers and real estate agents around Myrtle Beach today?
 It's all good news, according to those who follow the trends.
-Finally, it appears the Millennials are ready, willing and becoming more and more financially able to buy that first home.
-That's surely even better news in a good real estate market!
+Finally, it appears that Millennials are ready, willing and becoming increasingly more financially able to buy that first home.